scmbreeze/scm_breeze/README.md

 The default alias for `git_index` is 'c', which might stand for 'code'

-You will first need to configure your repository directory, and then build the
+You will first need to configure your repository directory by setting `GIT_REPO_DIR` in `~/.git.sbmrc`.

-index:
+Then, build the index:

 ```bash
 $ c --rebuild